 What not to do after a cold plunge?

 In our written guide on how to cold plunge, we outline the steps you should take before, during, and after plunging.
-Although it might be tempting to turn on the shower to a warm water setting, it’s important to allow your body to warm up naturally, although you can wrap yourself in a towel to warm up a bit quicker.
+Although it may be tempting to turn on the shower to a warm water setting, it’s important to allow your body to warm up naturally, although you can wrap yourself in a towel to warm up a bit quicker.

 What are the best times to cold plunge?

 You’ll find different answers to this question depending on where you look.
-Some publications suggest cold plunging in the morning for the energy boost, and others suggest cold plunging at night for better sleep.
-You’ll also see “post-workout” as an optimal time to plunge, but as you heard from Dr. Michael Masi above, this isn’t always the case and needs more research.
+Some publications suggest cold plunging in the morning for an energy boost, while others can recommend cold plunging at night for better sleep.
+You’ll also see “post-workout” as an optimal time to plunge, but asDr.
+Michael Masi, DPT, states above, this isn’t always the case and needs more research.
 With so much contradictory information, it’s hard to pinpoint a definitive time as the best.

 References